 In an industry like ours, time is of the essence.
 With goods being moved all over North America, and all under tight deadlines, shippers, carriers and drivers are always under pressure to get a load to a destination on time.
 That means bending the rules and putting their drivers and their business at risk.

 Today, there are still many carriers doing whatever they can get away with to get a job done and considering any fines that come with it to be the cost of doing business.
-Even at Bison, where we’ve been recognized as North America’s Safest Fleet for 10 consecutive years, there was a time many years ago when our safety protocol lacked.
+Even at Bison, there was a time many years ago when our safety protocol lacked.

 That all changed in 1993, when Bison had its “day of reckoning.”
 The US Department of Transportation (DOT) did an audit and their findings were unsatisfactory.
-The result was immediate action from our owner, Duncan Jessiman, who stated that from that point on we would run a legal business.
 Gone were the days of fudging log books and bending the rules - skirting the boundaries was no longer an option.

 But this was about more than just being legal, the new approach meant a complete culture change within our organization.
 Safety would no longer be viewed as a compliance requirement at Bison, it would become the focal point of our business and we would do everything possible to ensure the safety of our people.